 If you have substantial life experience in one or more areas, you might be able to get college credit by developing a personal portfolio that documents your knowledge.
 You can even earn college credit by taking a course that teaches you how to develop a portfolio.

 If you are unemployed and receiving unemployment benefits, you may be qualified to receive assistance through the U.S. Department of Labor.
-Visit their website or ask your unemployment benefits office to see if and how you can receive their help for Workforce Investment Act Eligible Training in your state.
+Visit their website or ask your unemployment benefits office to see if and how you can receive their help.

 Many high schools offer classes that earn you high school and college credit at the same time, and they are often free or very low-cost.
 Many states also have programs called Tech-Prep or Career Pathways that offer a sequence of courses in a career or vocational field that begin in high school and continue at a community college.
 Subjects offered depend on where you attend high school, so check with your county school board or school counselor for information.